datasciencemasters/go/README.md

 >We need more Data Scientists.
 > ...by 2018 the United States will experience a shortage of 190,000 skilled data scientists, and 1.5 million managers and analysts capable of reaping actionable insights from the big data deluge. - [McKinsey Report Highlights the Impending Data Scientist Shortage](http://bit.ly/datascienceshortage) 23 July 2013

+And of the second citation, which has also lapsed:

 > There are little to no Data Scientists with 5 years experience, because the job simply did not exist.
 -- David Hardtke "How To Hire A Data Scientist" 13 Nov 2012

 And sure enough, the challenges today are different.
-We struggle with the [ethical implications of learning from data](http://machinebias.org), a shortage of experienced management for Data Science teams,
+We struggle with the [ethical implications of learning from data](http://machinebias.org), [undermining elections with psychographics](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal), [dismal industrial gender (Men=74%) and racial diversity](https://www.nytimes.com/2016/06/26/opinion/sunday/artificial-intelligences-white-guy-problem.html), [eugenics](https://www.technologyreview.com/s/612275/sociogenomics-is-opening-a-new-door-to-eugenics/) among many others.

+In 2015, before these storms surfaced, I gave a [talk on the danger of perpetuating cultural bias with machine learning](https://www.youtube.com/watch?v=7N0bIv-5plE).
+Before the talk, I paced the green room, thinking maybe Josh Wills had been mistaken to give me this slot, that the adverse impacts of our statistically-geared systems were actually irrelevant and trivial in today's world.
+Would I let everyone down by raining on the techno-utopian parade?
+Was I overreacting to a distant problem, solving traffic congestion on Mars?
+As the talk ended, the immediate reaction I received from my peers in leadership was unanimous: **We need to talk about the impact and ethics of our work.**

+Today, data is one of the sharpest tools in the technological shed.
+In human history, technology has [strengthened or reshaped social, political, and cultural power](https://mitpress.mit.edu/books/technologies-power), directly impacting who gains and maintains power.
+Those who can wield data may have an edge to gain power.
+And with that power, dear data friends, I ask you to take your great responsibility seriously.

+**We have a lot of work to do.
+Let's make our world a better place -- unless you prefer Mars (I hear they have horrid traffic jams).**

+_-Clare 12/25/2018_

 #### `Take Two` Change Log
 1. New sections added by popular demand or scientific advancement.
 Please PR additions!
-- Causation
+  - Statistics: Causation
   - Team Members of Data Science
   - Data Science across Domains
 2. Pruned broken links.
 It's been a while, and some of these resources have moved -- or worse -- been taken down.
 3. Pared down links to a more opinionated list.